siderolabs/talos/README.md

 ---

-**Talos** is a modern operating system for Kubernetes that provides a number of capabilities.
-A few are:
+**Talos** is a modern Linux distribution designed to be secure, immutable, and minimal.
+All system management is done via an API, and there is no shell or interactive console.
+Some of the capabilities and benefits provided by Talos include:

-- **Security**: reduce your attack surface by practicing the Principle of Least Privilege (PoLP) and enforcing mutual TLS (mTLS).
+- **Security**: Talos reduces your attack surface by practicing the Principle of Least Privilege (PoLP) and by securing the API with mutual TLS (mTLS) authentication.
-- **Predictability**: remove needless variables and reduce unknown factors from your environment using immutable infrastructure.
+- **Predictability**: Talos eliminates unneeded variables and reduces unknown factors in your environment by employing immutable infrastructure ideology.
-- **Evolvability**: simplify and increase your ability to easily accommodate future changes to your architecture.
+- **Evolvability**: Talos simplifies your architecture and increases your ability to easily accommodate future changes.

 For details on the design and usage of Talos, see the [documentation](https://docs.talos-systems.com).